 Expensive soccer cleats are often more durable.
-(I say “often” here because I’m sure that there are some soccer cleats that this not the case for, but for the majority this is true.)
+(I say “often” here because I’m sure that there are some soccer cleats that this is not the case, but for the majority, this is true.)

-For the next 5 reasons I want to describe each part of a soccer cleat and explain why the quality of each of these sections matters when choosing which soccer cleat you will purchase.
+For the next five reasons, I want to describe each part of a soccer cleat and explain why the quality of each of these sections matters when choosing which soccer cleat you will purchase.

 7. Higher quality upper

-The upper on a soccer cleat consists of all the material that covers the foot above the sole.
+The upper of a soccer cleat consists of all the material that covers the foot above the sole.
 With a more expensive soccer cleat, you get a higher quality upper.

 One of the key advantages of using synthetic materials for the upper is that it can be incredibly lightweight and offer much better control and feel of the soccer ball.

-Most high-end soccer cleats are made of a knit material which offers a much more comfortable or “snug” fit, almost feeling as though you are wearing a comfortable pair of socks.
+Most high-end soccer cleats are made of a knit material that offers a much more comfortable or “snug” fit, almost feeling as though you are wearing a comfortable pair of socks.